willbsp/habits/README.md

 # Habits ✅

-Android app for tracking and helping to maintain good habits built in Jetpack Compose
+Habits is an app for tracking and helping to maintain good habits.
+It is currently in development, with plans to release on Google Play and F-Droid.

 ## Screenshots